-The rationale for changing these rules is to create greater consistency in the testing of marihuana product and to ensure that testing standards are updated based upon recent U.S. Food & Drug Administration, Centers for Disease Control Prevention, and Michigan Department of Health and Human Services concerns.
+The rationale for changing these rules it to create greater consistency in the production and labeling of marihuana product and to ensure that handling and packaging standards are updated to current standards.
 This cannot be done with the rules as currently written.